 No matter what specific plants you decide to grow, there are some handy tips about container gardening that can help you out.

-For the sun-loving plants that don’t do well in wet soil, think about getting unglazed ceramic pots or boxes made from unsealed wood.
 These materials will allow water to evaporate faster, and help keep the soil environment more suitable.
-You may have to water more often but you eliminate the risk of water-logged roots.
+You may have to water more often, but at least you eliminate the risk of water-logged roots.

-Need sunlight and tolerating heat are two different things.
-Even a sun-loving plant can get too hot so watch for wilted plants or any that start to develop brown edges to their leaves.
+So, watch for wilted plants or any that start to develop brown edges to their leaves.

 Water more often, and possibly put something light up to give them a little shade until it cools off.
-Or you can take advantage of the portable nature of containers, and move your overheated plants temporarily.
+Or, you can take advantage of the portable nature of containers and move your overheated plants temporarily.

 A standard fertilizer blend for flowering plants can be applied to your pots about once a month to keep everything growing well.